Make Missouri State Parks Your Home Away From Home

 - A two- or three-night minimum stay may apply.

-- Pets, other than service dogs used by persons with disabilities, are not allowed in state park buildings.
-Dogs are allowed in certain lodging units included in the new Cabins for Canines program.
+- Pets, other than service dogs used by people with disabilities, are not allowed in state park buildings.
+Dogs are are allowed in certain lodging units included in the Cabins for Canines program.

-- Guests must be 18 years of age to make a reservation.
+- Guests must be at least 18 years of age to make a reservation.